Greenville VA Disability Lawyer

 Riddle & Brantley has close personal ties to the military, and we are proud to be located near some of North Carolina’s largest military installation, including Fort Bragg in Fayetteville, Seymour Johnson Air Force Base in Goldsboro, Camp Lejeune in Jacksonville, and Cherry Point in Havelock.

-Our Greenville veterans benefits lawyers are honored to serve those who have served the United States on our behalf.
+Our veterans benefits lawyers are honored to serve those who have served the United States on our behalf.
 In fact, we consider it a privilege.

-Scott is supported by a team of paralegals and case managers who are committed to seeking justice for our veterans and their loved ones.
+Our attorneys are supported by a team of paralegals and case managers who are committed to seeking justice for our veterans and their loved ones.
 They can also assist with Social Security disability claims as well.

 “It’s an honor to serve those who have served our country.
 We’re ready to help however we can.”

 If you have suffered a disability as a result of a service-related injury or illness, you may be entitled to VA disability benefits.

 To speak with a veterans benefits lawyer please call (252) 397-8620 or complete the short form below.

 The consultation is free, and there are never any upfront costs or attorney fees unless we win your case and you receive the VA disability benefits you are entitled too.